Grouxho/GrxSettingsV2/README.md

 * 30 types of preferences which can be referenced using their short name.
 Some of them have several behaviours depending on added xml attributes.
 * Backup of preferences values and restoration
-* Root support, needed for some features.
+* Root support, needed if you use some features.
 * RTL compatible
 * Navigation panel through preferences screens, supporting groups of preferences screens.
 * Nested screen keeping the toolbar.